Special personal note: Please read carefully:

 No late cancellation charge will be made for time that can be filled by re-appointing other patients so the more notice you are able to give, the less likely we are to have to invoice you for a late cancellation.
 No fees will be incurred for genuine illness for the first appointment missed in any calendar year up to a period of 2 hours.
 We reserve the right to charge for lost time if an appointment of more than 2 hours is cancelled at short notice due to ill health or there are 2 or more cancellations or non-attendances due to illness in any 12-month period at our discretion.

 14. Where ¼ or more of the appointment time has been lost due to lateness of attendance, we reserve the right to re-schedule appointments and charge up to full hourly clinician rate for the appointment time lost at our discretion.
-This is to have to avoid rushing work and the knock-on effect throughout the day on other scheduled appointments.
+This is to have to avoid rushing work and the knock-on effect throughout the day on other scheduled appointments or the effect this may have on having to reschedule a series of appointments.

 Estimates and guarantees